Injection Molding Sales Consideration

 The design must include the features that the customer wants.

-In order to determine these features, several areas of influence should be studied.
+To determine these features, several areas of influence should be studied.

 The areas that should be examined preparatory to design include the following:

-- Evaluation of the competition to determine its extent and strength and to get a clear picture of the pricing situation.
+- Evaluation of the competition to determine its extent and strength and get a clear picture of the pricing situation.